Financial Samurai

 Prepare For Bad Luck, But Appreciate Good Luck

 Sooner or later, we all will get unlucky.
 And when we do, we must accept bad luck as a part of life.
-The return of the bear market in 2022 is a perfect example of why we need to stay humble and diversified.
+The return of the bear market in 2022 was a perfect example of why we need to stay humble and diversified.
+So many high flyers crashed down to earth, including may private companies that ended up laying off the majority of their workers or shutting down.

 During bad times, we should also remind ourselves about all the lucky breaks we’ve experienced so far.
 Go through the gratitude exercise, like I have done with this post.
 I’m sure you’ll feel more appreciative if you do.